 3. Clear the cache

-If the web page opens in another browser but still won’t load in Chrome, check to see if it's Chrome’s cache that’s causing the problem.
+If the web page opens in another browser but still won’t load in Chrome, check to see if it’s Chrome’s cache that’s causing the problem.
+Here’s how to clear cache in Chrome:

-1. Click on the More button (three dots) to the right of the address bar and choose New Incognito Window.
+1. Click the More button (three dots) to the right of the address bar and choose New Incognito Window.

 2. Type or paste the URL of the web page that wouldn’t load into the address bar and press Return.